-The APCD plans to revise Rule 361 to have a NOx limit of 15 ppmv at 3 percent oxygen when burning gaseous fuel per the NOx limit found in the Bay Area AQMD (BA) Regulation 9, Rule 7.
-Under the proposed revised Rule 361, some equipment categories will have higher limits, which is similar to provisions in the BA rule, the SJV Rule 4308, and the SC Rule 1146.1.
+The APCD plans to revise Rule 361 to have a NOx limit of 15 ppmv at 3 percent oxygen when burning gaseous fuel.
+Under the proposed revised Rule 361, some equipment categories will have higher limits, which is similar to provisions in the SJV Rule 4307 and the SC Rule 1146.1.